pmichali/lazyjack/README.md

 * Using separate go routine for kubeadm commands, and provide a (configurable) timeout.
 * Consider including NAT64/DNS64 containers into project to remove dependencies.
 * Bringing up cluster in containers, instead of using separate bare-metal hosts.
+* Add dual-stack support.
+* Setup to allow provisioning without a token (so init step is not needed).
+* Consider allowing any subnet size for management network on v4 and leave to user to ensure room for node ID.
+* Allow IPv4 to use existing I/F on each host (implying not adding IP address or removing it on teardown.